Sabeelk/OpenGL-Illusions/README.md

 # OpenGL-Illusions
-$ programs that illustrate different illusions using OpenGL rendering
+$ Four programs that illustrate different illusions using OpenGL rendering